NHACP-IF/NHACP-specification/nhacp-specification.md

 ### FILE-READ

-Read data sequentially from network adapter storage.
+Read data sequentially from a file descriptor.

 The maximum payload langth for a FILE-READ is 8192 bytes.
 Network adapters MUST return an error for FILE-READ requests whose length